 Initial configuration of the REACT real-time system requires that you reboot the system with certain kernel command line options.
 After the system is rebooted with the real-time configuration, REACT is automatically enabled and you can make changes to the real-time and bootcpusets dynamically, without additional reboots.
-You can disable and reenable the cpusets, or enter a new configuration.
+You can disable and reenable the REACT real-time configuration.